-- 1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be involved significantly in substantive aspects of the proposal). - 2.
+- 1. Qualifications and experience of proposed project staff (that is, the principal investigator, any and all co-principal investigators, and all other individuals (and organizations) identified in the application (regardless of "investigator" status) who will be significantly involved in substantive aspects of the proposal). - 2.
 Demonstrated ability of the applicant organization to manage the effort. - 3.
-Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project.
+Relationship between the capabilities/competencies of the proposed project staff (including the applicant organization) and the scope of the proposed project. - 4.
+Strength of the scientific environment (e.g., laboratory support, equipment and other physical resources, or collaborative arrangements) in which the work will be done and its contribution to the probability of success.